declanbyrd/server-sent-events/README.md

-# server-sent-events-express
+# server-sent-events

-HTML5 and node.js (express.js) demo of server-sent-events.
+HTML5 and Node.js demo of server-sent-events for a group buying application.

+## Overview

+- `server.js` contains an Express application which is provided by the SPDY library for HTTP/2 support.
+- `deals.js` is the in-memory database of deal and product data.
+- The `static` folder contains the front-end of the application.

 ## Pre-requisites